Sometimes, I have the feeling that the world split into two kinds of people.

 - Bus: 2200 COP

 It’s possible to pay 20 000 a shuttle on the way back if they are not full.
 You have to be at the parking 3 pm and ask the driver if there is some space for you.

 Activities in Isla Baru

 Isla Baru is famous for its beach, Playa Blanca.
-White sand and blue water, it can be very busy during the weekend.
+White sand and blue water, it can be jam-packed during the weekend.
 Spend your time chilling on the beach, reading and watching the sunset.

-It’s also the occasion to go observe the bioluminescent phytoplankton at night.
+It’s also the occasion to observe the bioluminescent phytoplankton at night.
 Look for locals with a speed boat to go after the sunset.
-It’s a cool experience
+It’s a great experience

 Price: 20 000 COP

 Time: 2 hours